 Analysis in Chapter Three indicated that additional aircraft parking apron space is needed to accommodate general aviation activities through the planning period of this study.
 As a result, an expansion to the parking apron areas on the east side of the airport is depicted on Exhibit 5A.
+The development plan proposes relocating the portion of parallel Taxiway A serving Runway 13-31 to 400 feet from the runway centerline, which adheres to ultimate ARC D-III design standards.
 Furthermore, several apron in-fill areas are currently under design adjacent to Taxiway A that will provide additional parking apron space while also providing more efficient taxiing operations adjacent to the FBOs and specialty aviation operators along the flight line.